Understand the Stages of Data Transformations

 Embed: Tokens and Vectors

-The chunks are first passed through Tokenizer of the model to split into words or word pieces, known as tokens.
-The model then embeds each token into a vector representation.
+The chunks are first passed through Tokenizer associated with your embedding model.
+The tokenizer further splits the chunks into individual words or word pieces known as tokens.
+An embedding model then embeds each token into a vector representation.

-Tokenizers used by embedding models frequently have limits on the size of the input text they can deal with, so chunking is needed to avoid loss of text when generating embeddings.
-If input text is larger than the maximum input limit imposed by the model, then the text gets truncated unless it is split up into appropriate-sized segments or chunks.
-Chunking is not needed for smaller documents, text strings, or summarized texts that meet this maximum input limit.
+Tokenizers used by embedding models usually have limits on the size of the input text (number of tokens) they can deal with, so it is important that you chunk your data beforehand into appropriate-sized segments to avoid loss of text when generating embeddings.
+If the number of tokens are larger than the maximum input limit imposed by the model, then some tokens get truncated into a defined input length.
+Note that chunking is not needed if your text meets this maximum input limit.

 Embedding usecase for chunking